 Measurement Complications

-Yet, the industry is on the way to finding consensus for DOOH performance measurement and adopting facial recognition technology to make it more precise.
+Yet, the industry is on the way to finding a consensus for programmatic DOOH performance measurement and adopting facial recognition technology to make it more precise.

 Not Suitable for Performance Campaigns

 You can’t skip the ad = you can’t click on the ad = you can’t convert the user.
-The undeniable fact: DOOH as a sole advertising channel is fabulous for spreading the message but horrible to make a user your client.
-Effective DOOH campaign is always a part of the cross-channel advertising strategy and goes hand-in-hand with further user retargeting.
+The undeniable fact: DOOH as a sole advertising channel is fabulous for spreading the message but horrible for turning a user into your client.
+Effective programmatic DOOH campaign is always a part of the cross-channel advertising strategy and goes hand-in-hand with further user retargeting.

 So, What Businesses Benefit the Most from DOOH Advertising?

-As you have probably noticed, companies that hold colossal market capitalization in their respective industries, such as Amazon for retail, MacDonald’s for food, Apple and Samsung for tech, Nike and Adidas for fashion, utilize out-of-home advertising the most.
-They are leading users of the innovative DOOH campaigns.
+As you have probably noticed, companies that hold colossal market capitalization in their respective industries, such as Amazon for retail, McDonald’s for food, Apple and Samsung for tech, and Nike and Adidas for fashion, utilize out-of-home advertising the most.
+They are leading users of the innovative digital OOH advertising campaigns.

 The fact that they have used DOOH in their advertising strategy proves the relevance of this method in maintaining a strong brand presence.
-Also, DOOH is quite demanding in terms of the size of your pocket, so it is big brands who can afford it now and take a real edge of it.
+Also, DOOH is quite demanding in terms of the size of your pocket, so it is big brands that can afford it now and take a real edge off it.
 Let’s cite several examples.

-5 Outstanding Examples of DOOH in Real Life
+5 Outstanding Digital OOH Examples in Real Life

 Weather-based DOOH advertisements by eBay detect the weather conditions and showcase products or services that appeal to the weather.
 The retail giant uses the OpenLoop platform to receive and process real-time weather data and fine-tune campaigns accordingly.